Police Foundations

 PFP2031 Mental Health in Law Enforcement

 Having a basic understanding of mental illness and the symptoms of different mental illnesses prepares law enforcement personnel to better deal with potential issues relating to oneself and others.
-Students explore a "best practices" approach to mental health care through learning activities that encompass practical theory, new developments in the field of law enforcement, problem solving and group interaction.
+Students explore a best practices approach to mental health care through learning activities that encompass practical theory, new developments in the field of law enforcement, problem solving and group interaction.
 Students examine the value of self-care for first responders and develop strategies to support wellness of self and colleagues.
 Students gain a perspective on principles of mental health, disorders and behaviour management, as well as the mental health system and evidence-based practice.
 Students identify the signs of mental illness and provide initial help to clients facing mental health problems or crises following the guidelines of the Ontario Mental Health Act.

 PFP3002 Victimology

 An increased awareness of the ripple effect of crime has given rise to victimology as a significant field of study.
-Students research victims of crime and the impact that crime has on their lives, their families and society.
+Students investigate victims of crime and the impact that crime has on their lives, their families and society.
 Students raise personal awareness through the study of history of victimology and the victims' movement, the nature and extent of victimization, its emerging theories and resulting legislation.
-In addition, victims' services, accessibility to services, restorative justice, rights of the victim and the victim in the criminal justice system are examined.
-Students also explore victimization, crime in the workplace, schools, and campuses and the importance of recognizing those at risk.
+In addition, victims' services, accessibility to services, rights of the victim and the victim in the criminal justice system are examined.
+Students also explore crime in the workplace, schools, and campuses and the importance of recognizing those at risk.

 PFP3021 Criminal Code and Federal Statutes